Orizaba (1854 ship)

+Orizaba was one of the first ocean-going steamships in commercial service on the west coast of North America and one of the last side-wheelers in regular use.
+Her colorful career spanned the business intrigues of Cornelius Vanderbilt, civil unrest in Mexico and Nicaragua, and the Fraser River gold rush.
+The ship was particularly important to Southern California ports, where she called for roughly the last 20 years of her service.

 Construction

 Orizaba was built by Jacob A. Westervelt and Company at its shipyard in New York City.
 She was 240' (73 m) long, with a beam of 34' (10 m) and a draft of 15.4' (5.2 m).
 The ship measured 1,244 gross register tons.
 She was a 2-deck wooden sidewheel steamship.
 Her frames were made from oak and her planking from chestnut.
 Her vertical beam steam engine was coal fired.
 This engine was manufactured at the Morgan Iron Works at the foot of 10th Street on the East River in Manhattan.
 The engine had a single cylinder 65" (1.7 m) in diameter with an 11' (3.4 m) stroke.
 Her paddle wheels were 32' (9.8 m) in diameter.
 She had two masts, rigged as a brigantine, and could sail.
 Orizaba was launched on January 14, 1854.

 The inspiration for the ship's name is lost to history, but it seems probable that it is connected to the highest mountain in Mexico, Pico de Orizaba, or the nearby town of Orizaba.
 Both are near Veracruz, one of the ship's first regular destinations.